 Fifth, shoulder rest is also essential in buying a violin.
 Comfort is important especially for children who are just a beginner.
 If they feel uncomfortable most probably they will give up and will not play anymore.
 Having a perfect shoulder rest will give a student the correct posture while playing without discomfort and pain.

-Sixth, the price of the violin is also a factor that you need to consider.
-There are so many expensive violins but there are also cheaper ones.
 You have to make sure first whether your child is fully committed to learn to play the violin.
 You do not want to regret paying much for a violin when your child decides to stop learning the violin and wants to learn another musical instrument.

 Recommended Best Quality Violins for Kids